KeithTheEE/redditPythonHelper/ROADMAP.md

  - Move key phrases to a .txt file rather than hard coded in a function, load it into memory at startup.
  - Consider restructuring the bot to be able to autoreply faster than once every 15 minutes, making the keyphrase autoreply an independent and parallel classifier
  - Move NLP functions from NLTK (used in many files) to a buffer module, allowing for simpler, universal changes to be made.
 For example, if there is a better POS tagger than nltk.pos_tag(sent) then we can easily switch to that.
 Right now NLTK is used over a fairly large filespace making adjustments of that sort difficult.
+ - Review all my logging notes.
+See what should be dropped, changed, etc.

 #### Deprecate
  - Search Stack Overflow has not been functional in ages, the code doesn't really work, and back when it did it was rarely helpful.
 This version will deprecate the code, but not remove it on the off chance that the SO Database project path could use portions of it.